Sleeker, Slimmer-Looking Legs for the Milwaukee and Madison Area

 Your Thigh Lift Consultation

 Our board-certified plastic surgeon begins your thigh lift treatment plan with a personal consultation at her office.
 During this visit, she can evaluate the tone and laxity of skin on your legs and determine which procedures are necessary to help you achieve your desired results.
 In this meeting, Dr. Parkins can decide whether a more inclusive lower body lift would be beneficial.
 Liposuction may also be necessary to sculpt and contour the thighs.
+Understanding your BMI before your consultation will help determine your eligibility for surgery.

 Dr. Parkins offers a female perspective on plastic surgery and understands patients’ frustrations with their body shape.
 Our goal is to help you feel confident and transformed.
 This is at the core of our team’s passion for plastic surgery and excellent aesthetic care.
 If you have questions or concerns about thigh lift procedures, Dr. Parkins encourages you to bring these up during your consultation so we can help you feel great about your choice for care.